 1. Certificate - All teams

-- Not able to achieve a scroll award - normally junior players or players who have not played a full season of fisrt team sport, but are still worthy of reward
+- Not able to achieve a scroll award - normally junior players or players who have not played a full season of first team sport, but are still worthy of recognition.

 - Attendance = 75%+